Visual of stress impact on body and mind

 Some research says >70% of adults spend 70% of their lives in a state of chronic stress.

-Sounds like an epidemic to me.
+Sounds like a stress epidemic to me.

 Here’s the thing: your body doesn't heal when it thinks it’s in danger.
 And one of the first systems to suffer?
 Digestion.